 The minimum we need to send events to the system is the following construction.

 - track — the fact of sending the event;

-- AddToCart is the name of particular event.
+- AddToCart is the name of a particular event.

-We can already send this event to the system, but it still does not have parameters.
+We can already send this event to the system, but it still doesn’t have parameters.
 We can set the parameter in braces, specifying its name and value.

 Value, currency, content_ids, and content_type are the names of the variables.
 Everything that comes after the colon is the value of these variables.
 As an example of the working code, it can be written like this: